hutchisonjohn/dartmouth/FOUNDATIONAL_AGENT_TEST_PLAN.md

 - ❌ LLM fallback not working
 - ❌ Critical bugs present

-**Note:** RAG testing is excluded - it's agent-specific and will be tested in McCarthy Artwork Analyzer test plan
+**Note:** RAG testing is excluded - it's agent-specific and will be tested in specialized agent test plans

 ---